-• What does Lincoln suggest about the risk and hope of democracy, the farther we get from the country's founding?

-• As the United States approaches the 250th anniversary of its founding in 2026, what risks are we facing, and how might these be connected to Lincoln's predictions and his recommendations?"
+- What does Lincoln suggest about the risk and hope of democracy, the farther we get from the country's founding? - As the United States approaches the 250th anniversary of its founding in 2026, what risks are we facing, and how might these be connected to Lincoln's predictions and his recommendations?" - "How might we evoke the commitment of the Founding Era in people today?"

-Then, you'll dig into Lincoln's own words (or a version of the speech adapted for your reading level), using the following questions to guide your discussion.
+Dig into Lincoln's own words (and/or a version of the speech adapted for middle school readers), using the following questions to guide your discussion as you read along.